fossabot/daudr-blog/content/blog/painless-angular-ssr/index.md

 ### Verify if the SSR app works

-To verify if your brand new Server-Side rendered app will work type in your terminal
+To verify if your brand new Server-Side rendered app will work, type in your terminal

 ```bash
 npm run build:ssr